smb-celldevbio/smb-celldevbio.github.io/_posts/2025-06-22-Special-SMB-Travel-Grant.md

 <u><i>A passion of mine.</i></u> I love camping, going on hikes and all things outdoors.
 As such, I still to this day help over 150 people a year complete their Duke of Edinburgh's Awards by taking them away on camping trips!

-<u><i>Where can people find you at SMB 2025?</i></u> I will be presenting my work on Thursday afternoon (details).
+<u><i>Where can people find you at SMB 2025?</i></u> I will be presenting my work on Thursday afternoon (<a href="https://2025.smb.org/CDEV/CT02-CDEV-01.html">abstract</a>).
 For the rest, you will probably bump into me while running around.
 I'll be trying to soak up every ounce of interesting knowledge I can, and that means you often see me shooting past you in a corridor between talks - but don't worry, I've always got time for a chat, too!
 Outside of conference hours: exploring...
 Once a long hard day of thinking and learning is done, I love to go outside and get fresh air!
 This is especially true when I am visiting new places, and as a foodie you'll probably find me in a fair few restaurants trying out the local cuisine and celebrating my birthday whilst we are away!